Home Battery Scheme

 How big is a battery storage system and where will it be stored on my house?

 Typically a home battery system is between 30 – 125 kilograms, and between the size of a microwave and the ‘outdoor’ part of a split cycle air conditioning unit, depending on the energy storage capacity.
-Batteries can be installed outdoors or indoors and they are often mounted to the wall, but can also be installed on the floor.
-Talk to a qualified system provider to find more specific information about battery sizes.
+Home Batteries can be installed outdoors or indoors and they are often mounted to the wall, but can also be installed on the floor.
+Call 8370 9555 for more advice about the qualifying Home Batteries and their installation.

 Will the battery work in a blackout?